QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 });
 ```

-Please notice that the formatting function takes `int?` type.
-QuestPDF performs two-pass rendering algorithm.
-Only during the second pass, all page numbers are known and defined.
-In the first phase, your formatting method receives `null` to indicate that the page number is not determined yet.
-Please return any text that matches expected output in length.
+Please note that the formatting function takes the `int?` type.
+QuestPDF uses a two-pass rendering algorithm whereby page numbers are only known during the second pass.
+In the first phase, your formatting method receives `null` to indicate that the page number is not yet determined.
+Please return any text that matches the expected output in length.

 ## Section link